-By becoming more bot-like in our communication, we are devaluing the very quality that separates us from machines.
 But humans are also guilty of the IFTTT process, automating many of their interactions but cloaking them in a veneer of authenticity.
 If we distinguish bots from humans based on being automated versus thinking and feeling, our decreasing level of deliberate and thoughtful communication is making us more bot than human.

 But why are we acting this way?
 It might be because we have a limited amount of time and an unlimited amount of online relationships.
 In an effort to solve this imbalance, we are desperately trying to be more efficient with the time we put into each connection.
 When we don’t have the time to provide the necessary thought and emotional depth that are hallmarks of human communication, we adopt the tools and linguistic simplicity of bots.
 But when our communication is focused on methods of scaling relationships instead of true connection, the process removes the thought, emotion, and volition that makes that communication human.